-For 2016, 2015, and 2014, the employer's respective annual OPEB cost was \$122,073, \$107,375 and \$100,156 for the Staff Postemployment Healthcare Supplement and was equal to or less than the actual contributions.
-As of June 30, 2016, the plan was 105.1 percent funded.
+For 2017, 2016, and 2015, the employer's respective annual OPEB cost was \$121,994, \$122,073 and \$107,375 for the Staff Postemployment Healthcare Supplement and was equal to or less than the actual contributions.
+As of the most recent actuarial valuation at June 30, 2016, the plan was 105.1 percent funded.
 The actuarial accrued liability for benefits was \$1,432,844 and the actuarial value of assets was \$1,505,498, resulting in an unfunded actuarial accrued liability (UAAL) of \$(72,654).
 The covered payroll (annual payroll of active employees covered by the plan) was \$2,372,202, and the ratio of the UAAL to the covered payroll was (3) percent.
 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Amounts determined regarding the funded status of the plan and the annual required contributions of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-A schedule of funding progress represents multi-year trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits and can be found on page 41.
+A schedule of funding progress represents multi-year trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits and can be found on page 43.